Leftover Mashed Potato Pancakes

 overhead view of mashed potato pancakes on a platter.

-Mashed potato cakes are some of the best uses for leftover potatoes!
+Mashed potato cakes are some of the best ways to use leftover potatoes!
 When mixed with egg, onion, and a little bit of seasoning, you get little heavenly mashed potato pancakes.

 What do you do with leftover mashed potatoes?

-If the answer isn’t obvious, you need to make this delicious potato pancake recipe, with all of your leftover potatoes!
+If the answer isn’t apparent, you need to make this delicious potato pancake recipe, with all of your leftover potatoes!

 Here’s a list of what you need: